EXTENSION: Proposals accepted until all sessions are full. A few spots left!!

 SKETCHING IN PRACTICE (SKiP) is a two-day symposium that explores the construction of meanings through sketching.
 In 2016 we brought in scholars and practitioners from diverse backgrounds to explore the question, What happens when we draw?
 Last year we looked inward.
 This year we peer outward, asking Where does sketching lead to action?
 This year we are focusing on the HOW and WHY particular visual strategies are used to achieve a goal.

-Preference will be given to proposals that involve communities, address political or social issues, cross boundaries, form disruptions, and communicate that which needs to be said.
+Preference will be given to proposals that demonstrate how sketching in diverse practices such as education, dance, design, visual art, anthropology, imaginary architecture, geography, literature, graphic recording, documentary film making, amongst others use sketching to communicate information and/or knowing that is unobtainable through other means.
+We encourage proposals that involve communities, address political or social issues, cross boundaries, form disruptions, and communicate that which needs to be said.
 In this experiential, two-day gathering, practitioners will explore the question, how does sketching lead to action?
 We are looking for activity based/ interactive workshops where participants can expect to learn and share ways of working and thinking in a collaborative fashion.

 Session topics may include: